sematext/docs/docs/logs/reports-and-components.md

 - **Email Report** - There are E-mail and Subscription types available with time, frequency, and time range defined so your team can get automatated reports about your logs and system health.

 - **Full Screen Mode** - Entering full screen mode brings only the component you choose into view.
 It's useful for presentations and viewing detailed info of a single component.
-All charts have zoom, hairline, and time navigation tools with tooltips available for effective chart interaction and data analysis.
+All charts have zoom, crosshair, and time navigation tools with tooltips available for effective chart interaction and data analysis.

-- **Connected Applications** - Connecting a Logs App to a Monitoring App will **pre-select that Logs App when you decide to correlate metrics from the connected Monitoring App**.
-When you receive an alert notification for an app, the **alert notification will automatically include information and charts from connected apps**, and thus provide more information and context for you.
-You can connect any two apps you have access to, regardless of their type. **Any App can be connected to any number of other Apps**.
+- **Connected Apps** - Connecting a Logs App to a Monitoring App will **pre-select that Logs App when you decide to correlate metrics from the connected Monitoring App**.
+When you receive an alert notification for an App, the **alert notification will automatically include information and charts from connected Apps**, and thus provide more information and context for you.
+You can connect any two Apps you have access to, regardless of their type. **Any App can be connected to any number of other Apps**.

-- **Integrations** - This section will guide you through installing Agents and Monitors.
-You will need to install **Sematext Agents so metrics or logs** data can be shipped to your Logs or Monitoring App.
+- **Integrations** - You will need to install **a Log Shipper or Library** so data can be shipped to your Logs App.
+This section will guide you through installing and running a Log Shipper.

 	Please refer to the [Integrations](https://sematext.com/docs/integration/) documentation pages for particular tech you wish to monitor.
 Learn more about how to monitor various programming languages, operating systems, containers (Docker, Kubernetes, Mesos), Cloud IaaS / PaaS services, iOS, Android, AWS EC2, AWS s3, and how to integrate log management with log shippers.
 You'll find detailed information on how to install and configure different agents required to start sending your logs and metrics data to Sematext Cloud there.